10 Tips on Overcoming Writer’s Block

 Free-writing is also a useful technique for a first draft.
 Freewriting involves writing without stopping for 5 or 10 minutes.
 Whilst free-writing you don’t need to worry about editing mistakes but it allows for ideas to flow onto the page and a lot of people find the technique very helpful!

-Write something completely different to what you are trying to write.
+When stuck on one writing project, sometimes it can be helpful to take some time to Write something completely different.
 For example, if you’re writing a comedy then try writing a drama.
 By changing pace you can open up your mind and find unexpected new ideas.

 3. Do something mindless

-Washing dishes, taking a shower, mowing the lawn, vacuuming, running.
-Doing something to get out of your mind will separate you from your work and again, free up some space in your mind to approach your work in a different way when you return to it.
+Another way to clear your mind from the clutter that screenwriting can become, is doing something completely separate from writing.
+Washing dishes, taking a shower, mowing the lawn, vacuuming, and running are just some examples.
+Doing something to get out of your mind will separate you from your work and free up some space in your mind.
+This will help you to approach your work in a different way when you return to it.

 4. Develop a routine